-- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities. - used the going concern basis of accounting on the assumption that the Council will continue in operational existence for the foreseeable future.

-I certify that the Annual Accounts give a true and fair view of the financial position of the Council and its group at the reporting date and the transactions of the Council and its group for the year ended 31 March 2017.
+I certify that the Annual Accounts give a true and fair view of the financial position of the Council and its group at the reporting date and the transactions of the Council and its Group for the year ended 31 March 2018.